celo-org/epochs/README.md

 Their purpose and how to fetch their logs is described below.

-### Validator and validator group rewards
+### Validator rewards

-Validators are rewarded for producing blocks and, every epoch, the Celo blockchain distributes these rewards in cUSD.
-A share of validator rewards goes to the group they are part of in the form of a "[commission][2]".
+Validators are rewarded for producing blocks and, every epoch, the Celo blockchain distributes these rewards to them in cUSD.
+Of those rewards, a part goes to the group they are part of in the form of a "[commission][2]".
 You can learn more about [validator groups and why they exist][1].

 The relevant event in the [`Validators.sol` smart contract][3] is: